 From that moment, I made a firm decision to become Catholic.
 A few months later, in 1972, a priest directed me in formally learning the basics of the Catholic Faith.
 Fr.
 Bernie was now back in Jackson, MS, and he received me into the Church at a Mass he celebrated at a Carmelite monastery.
 He asked me to cherish my Protestant past and theological education.
-Next to the day of my baptism when I was 12, was the most important day of my life.
+Next to the day of my baptism when I was 12, my reception into the Catholic Church was the most important day of my life.

 I then returned to my hometown of Columbus, GA.
 Now the hard part came: telling my parents, the rest of my family, and all my Presbyterian friends that I was now Catholic.
 I needed courage.
 Thankfully, I had a secret weapon: a large, off-white, glow-in-the-dark rosary that I had bought at the gift shop at the monastery in New Mexico.
 I had fallen in love with praying the Rosary.